Amlin: Reducing the Risk & Cost of Using Spreadsheets

 Instead, EASA’s spreadsheet management solution offered a far more cost-effective alternative – allowing AMLIN to secure a master version of the spreadsheet on a server.

-Users now access it only via a custom web application created with EASA’s codeless application builder, allowing a more natural work-flow.
+Users now access it only via a custom web application created with EASA’s lo code application builder, allowing a more natural work-flow.

 • The custom web application is so intuitive that training is no longer required.